brycehanscomb/brycehanscomb.com/pages/human-interface-guidelines-for-horizontal-scrolling.md

 ## Sticky Elements

-If you're using CSS `position: stickt` to create persistent elements on the left and right edges of the screen, be mindful of mobile devices.
+If you're using CSS `position: sticky` to create persistent elements on the left and right edges of the screen, be mindful of mobile devices.

 They are usually used in portrait orientation and likely don't have much room to